fix rigid command

 The barostat parameters are specified using one or more of the iso, aniso, x, y, z and couple keywords.
 These keywords give you the ability to specify 3 diagonal components of the external stress tensor, and to couple these components together so that the dimensions they represent are varied together during a constant-pressure simulation.
 The effects of these keywords are similar to those defined in fix npt/nph

-NOTE: Currently the rigid/npt and rigid/nph (and their /small counterparts) styles do not support triclinic (non-orthongonal) boxes.
+Currently the rigid/npt, rigid/nph, rigid/npt/small, and rigid/nph/small styles do not support triclinic (non-orthogonal) boxes.

 The target pressures for each of the 6 components of the stress tensor can be specified independently via the x, y, z keywords, which correspond to the 3 simulation box dimensions.
 For each component, the external pressure or tensor component at each timestep is a ramped value during the run from Pstart to Pstop.
 If a target pressure is specified for a component, then the corresponding box dimension will change during a simulation.
 For example, if the y keyword is used, the y-box length will change.
 A box dimension will not change if that component is not specified, although you have the option to change that dimension via the fix deform command.